 When you have a tooth that’s severely decayed or damaged, beyond the help of other restorative efforts, extraction is the solution for that as well.
 If you think you fit this criteria, call our office today.

 Talking causes more movement of the tongue and its associated muscles, which in turn disrupts the blood clots.
 After surgery, you shouldn’t rinse your mouth out too powerfully or touch the incision site.
 The clot in the patient’s blood may break apart and bleeding may begin.

 What are the signs of infection after tooth extraction?

-A yellow or white discharge, pain, and swelling at the extraction site are all symptoms of an infected tooth extraction.
+A yellow or white discharge, pain, and swelling at the extraction site are all symptoms of an infected tooth.
 You should see a dentist right away if you suspect you have an infection.
 Only professionals are able to confirm the presence of infection and recommend the appropriate course of treatment.

 Schedule a Dental Consultation